BenPS927/Homelab/Overview.md

   Pass the Comptia Network+ certification,
   Complete set up of my homelab,
-  And omplete my textbook based on the Network Plus content
+  And complete my textbook based on the Network Plus content